Diablo-D3/dotfiles/README.md

 I should write an actual script to standup my personal Debian VMs (or use one of the thousands of tools for this).
 Until then...

-`sudo apt install sysvinit-core openssh-server libpam-elogin bash-completion bc deborphan file git wget neovim shellcheck` (remove systemd, install sshd without systemd dep, install basic tools)
+`sudo apt install sysvinit-core openssh-server libpam-elogin bash-completion bc deborphan file git wget neovim emacs shellcheck rsync` (remove systemd, install sshd without systemd dep, install basic tools)

 `sudo apt install man-db manpages manpages-dev manpages-posix manpages-posix-dev` (install all the relevant manpages)